robmoffat/k9/docs/sprints/sprint_005.md

 # 19th April 2016: Sprint 5: D3 To Load XML

 - We should be able to render the XML returned by passing it through a simple d3 component which turns it into SVG.
-- Every item from the object model will be a group, which will potentially have some svg elements associated with it.
 - Using D3 to display on the screen.
 - This should be a simple drop-in replacement to Raphael, and clear out this tech debt.
 - Tests should look like "here's some rendering information, handle it".